aniass/Product-Categorization-NLP/README.md

-## Multi-Class Text Classification for products based on their description
+## Multi-Class Text Classification of products based on their description

 ### General info